 The doctoral program in Public and Urban Policy seeks applicants with academic and/or professional qualifications that prepare them for advanced research and practice in public policy analysis with an urban orientation.
 Applicants must have or be in the process of completing a master's degree in management, economics, or another related field.

-January 15 for the next fall semester.
+The deadline has been extended to January 21 for the next fall semester.
 Plan ahead to meet the strict application deadline.
 It takes time for

 supporting documents such as official transcripts and reference letters